twpayne/s3-parallel-put/README.md

 s3-parallel-put  Parallel uploads to Amazon AWS S3
 ==================================================

-s3-parallel-put speeds the uploading of many small keys to Amazon AWS S3 by executing multiple PUTs in parallel.
+THIS IS A FORK FOR https://github.com/twpayne/s3-parallel-put/pull/23 PR #23 to support regionalized buckets. s3-parallel-put speeds the uploading of many small keys to Amazon AWS S3 by executing multiple PUTs in parallel.